Courage… an excerpt from the soon to be released book:

 How do successful people discover courage?
 Successful people envision what victory looks like.
 They use faith as a starting point.
 They see “when” instead of “if”.
 Successful people dare to dream, and then use their vision as a guide.
 They let their passion lead them to find the courage to overcome fear.
 As we proceed, you will see other elements that successful people use to build courage.
 They build upon their knowledge and accept the fact they must take risks in order to be successful.
 Successful people understand the right choice might not be the popular choice, but they lean on their character as a guide.

 Last but not least, successful people know hard work leads to building courage, and both are the necessary components each of us must possess as we provide motivation for the world, one word at a time.

 Affirmation: I have the power to summon enough courage to survive in the face of real or perceived danger.

-… an excerpt for the soon to be released book: Motivation for the World: One Word at a Time by Gary A. McAbee
+Next Chapter (11): Character… an excerpt from the soon to be released book: Motivation for the World, One Word at a Time by Gary A. McAbee